homearanya/active-escapes/src/pages/tours/pondo-voyager-hiking-trail.md

     - heading: Day 4
       subHeading: 'Hike Day 4: Msikaba - Luphuthana (16km)'
       description:
         - Todays hike is mostly walking on the plateau above the cliffs.
-The vestiges of treasure quests at Grosvenor, Goss’s Point & the stunning Mkweni estuary as well as the fantastic spray display at Luphuthana, are highlights.
+The vestiges of treasure quests at Grosvenor, Goss’s Point and the stunning Mkweni estuary as well as the fantastic spray display at Luphuthana, are highlights.
         - 'Overnight: <strong>Luphuthana tented camp  </strong> (self-cater)'
     - heading: Day 5
       subHeading: 'Hike Day 5: Luphuthana – Mbotyi River Lodge (18.5km)'
       description:
-        - 'Another long day but without major ascents .
+        - 'Another long day but without major ascents.
 Trail Highlights include: Top Hat, Waterfall Bluff (an 80m high waterfall which plunges directly into the ocean), Cathedral Rock, Mfihlelo Waterfall, freshwater swimming pools on the Mlambomkulu river, the Views from the top of Drew’s Camp looking down towards Mbotyi where you will enjoy the comfort of Mbotyi River Lodge for this final night.'
         - 'Overnight: <strong>Mbotyi River Lodge</strong> (self-cater breakfast & lunch.
 Dinner at Mbotyi)'
     - heading: Day 6
       subHeading: 'Departure Day'